FCTL3314/SpecialRecipe/README.md

 • It is desirable that the images of the recipes be in the resolution of **1920x1200**.

+• For correct display, **at least 3 recipes must be created** regardless of the category.

 # Requirements

 • Python 3.11